astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

 *****************

 You instantiate the :class:`~specreduce.wavecal1d.WavelengthCalibration1D` by providing basic information about your setup and data.
-A reference pixel (``ref_pixel``) is required, which serves as the anchor point for the polynomial fit, and ``degree`` can be used to set the degree of the polynomial for the fit.

 You must provide *either* a list of arc spectra (or a single arc spectrum) *or* a list of known observed line positions:

 *   **Using an Arc Spectrum**: Provide the arc spectrum as a `specutils.Spectrum` object via the ``arc_spectra`` argument.
 You also need to provide a ``line_lists`` argument,